Identification of COVID-19 mortality patterns in Brazil by a functional QR decomposition analysis: Results of the COVID-19 data analysis

-The first three selected functions correspond to the states of Mato Grosso do Sul (MS), Roraima (RR) and Amazonas (AM), in that order, and the mortality curves are plotted in Fig.~\ref{patterns}.
-Further, Fig.~\ref{regions} shows the result of fitting the remaining states to the first three ones, as explained in Section \ref{discrete}.
-Since the fit is performed in the log domain, then a negative value of a coefficient (blue states in Fig.~\ref{regions}) corresponds to a low value in the mortality domain.
+The two main mortality functions correspond to the states of Mato Grosso (MT) in west-central Brazil, and Amazonas (AM) at the northwest, and they are plotted in Fig.~\ref{patterns}.
+Fig.~\ref{regions} shows the respective epidemiological regions that result from fitting the remaining states to the two main ones, as explained in Section \ref{QR}.
+The first region encompasses most of the country from the center and northeast to the south, whereas the second one contains the Amazonian region at the northwest.

-The first mortality curve, corresponding to Mato Grosso do Sul, shows two local maxima or peaks around days 130-160 and day 275, respectively, indicating two ``waves'' of the pandemic.
-The state is located in the Central-West region of Brazil, and its pattern is mostly representative of the central and southern areas of the country.

-The second mortality curve, corresponding to the state of Roraima, shows a local maxima much earlier than the first pattern, around day 75 and relative small daily deaths afterward.
-Roraima is Brazil's northernmost state, in the Amazonian region, and borders with both Venezuela and Guyana.
-It has an intense flow of people across its international borders, which may have contributed to the earlier peak \cite{cimerman2020deep}.
-Other contributing factors may have been its high percentage of indigenous population, more susceptible against contagious diseases, as well as its poorer developed public health care system \cite{palamim2020covid}.
-According to Fig.~\ref{regions}, its mortality pattern is concentrated in the state itself, but it has some effect in states at the north, northeast and center of the country.
+Both curves in Fig.~\ref{patterns} have a similar two-peak pattern, with a 50-day shift between them.
+The first peaks correspond to the initial wave of the pandemic, and they occur in mid April 2020 in Amazonas and beginning of June in Mato Grosso.
+The earlier occurrence in Amazonas may be consequence of its international borders with Peru, Colombia and Venezuela, and the flow of people across them \cite{cimerman2020deep}.
+Other contributing factors may have been its high percentage of indigenous population which is more susceptible against contagious diseases, as well as its poorer developed public health care system \cite{palamim2020covid}.

-The third mortality curve, corresponding to the state of Amazonas, shows a local maxima even earlier than Roraima, in day 51, but also a very large increase at the right end.
-The early first peak may have the same causes as in the case of Roraima, namely, international borders, large indigenous population and poorly developed health care system.
-The large increase at the right end is most likely a consequence of the new lineage P.1 of the SARS-CoV-2 virus detected in Manaus (capital city of Amazonas) at the beginning of 2021, which has higher transmissibility than previous lineages \cite{sabino2021resurgence}.
-Fig.~~\ref{regions} shows that this third mortality pattern is prevalent in northern and northeastern states, as well as in southeastern states as São Paulo and Rio de Janeiro.
+The second peaks occurs at the beginning of 2021 in Amazonas and end of February in Mato Grosso.
+The timing matches the appearance of the new lineage P.1 of the SARS-CoV-2 virus, which had a higher transmissibility than previous lineages and was first detected in Manaus (capital city of Amazonas) \cite{sabino2021resurgence}.